Asset Libraries

 • Typographies: Penpot allows you to save typography styles with a set of reusable properties.
 You can always unlink a typography style maintaining the properties for the text layer.

 You can use the “+” icon to add assets.
-Each of the categories have their own specific action:
+Each of the categories have their own specific adding action.

-• Components: Each Main Component is automatically stored in the library so there is no button or specific action to do it.
+1. Main components are automatically stored in the local library at the moment of being created.
 Learn more about components at the components section.

-• Colors: Click the “+” to launch the color picker and add a color to the library.
-Learn more about managing color.
+Click the “+” to launch the color picker and add a color to the library.
+Learn more about managing color

 Edit assets